Shubha Phutela: Modeling career

 Modelling happened by chance.
 While shopping at the mall, Phutela heard about a small pageant happening there.
 Her friends compelled her to join the contest and as fate would have it, she won.
 From there on, she went on to win other pageants like Miss Cosmos 2007, Miss Youth 2008, Sigma Mall Brand Model Hunt 2008 and finally the big one, Hair-o-max Miss South India 2010.

 Phutela has been the face of some of the top brands like Fastrack, Honda City, TVS Scooty, Kingfisher, Britannia, Fly Mobile etc. She has done print ads for various textiles and jewellery brands like Nalli Silks, Rasi Silks, Kalyan Jewellers (Coimbatore), Kannika Parmeshwari Silks etc. She was on the cover page of March 2011 Femina's BUYOLOGY, Bangalore Supplement.
 Shubha has walked the ramp for designers including Raj Shroff, Michele Salins, Ramesh Dembla, Anu Nagappa etc.

 Acting career

 Phutela debuted as an actress in the Tamil-language film Maalai Pozhudhin Mayakathilaey, released in July 2012.
 In the film, she played the role of a Muslim girl, Jiya Jaffer.
 She spent two months learning Tamil for this film.
-She opted out of the Kannada film Jai Bhajarong Bali as the producers of her debut film required exclusive dates.
+She opted out of the Kannada film Jai Bajarangabali as the producers of her debut film required exclusive dates.